-ISTOBAL has become a multinational company with more than 700 employees and 75 subsidiaries worldwide.
+ISTOBAL has become a multinational company with more than 700 employees and 75 distributors worldwide.

 In the 1950s, its founder, Ismael Tomás, set out to find a lubricating machine for the vehicles in his repair shop.
 Yolanda Tomás Puchades, CEO Product Development & Marketing at ISTOBAL, says: “In those years, Ismael decided to design and build his own machine.
 That is how ISTOBAL emerged, as a designer, a manufacturer and a marketer of its own machines”.
 The greasing machine was followed by other lubrication equipment and, later on, by automotive lifts.

 In the 1970s, ISTOBAL took a quantitative and qualitative step with its car-wash operation.
 “Following visits to automotive trade shows to see the carwash systems developed in other countries, curiosity and courage prompted us to start designing the first carwash machine in Spain”, says Tomás Puchades proudly.
 “ISTOBAL started their exporting activity between 1960 and 1970, when Spain’s dictatorship was coming to an end, and it was then that a sales network outside the country was initially developed”.

 Asked about differences between ISTOBAL and other companies that failed to be so successful, Yolanda believes the following to be the key to success: “A clear customer focus right from the beginning, our early exporting activity, a strong product orientation -strengthened in recent years- and the ability to stay flexible and meet our clients’ needs”.